About the Collective

 Questions?

-Please email any questions to mchauby@guerillaopera.org and someone will get back to you as soon as possible!
+Please email any questions to mchauby@guerillaopera.org; someone will get back to you as soon as possible!

 This program is supported in part by a Creative Vitality grant from The Barr Foundation and a Second Year Staffing the Humanities grant from Mass Humanities and the Mass Cultural Council.